keeneyetact/retroBoard/README.md

 - Adding Sentry support for the backend
 - Making Google Analytics and Sentry configurable at run-time (as in Docker run-time)
+- Adding Copy to clipboard compatibility for more browsers

 ### Version 2.2.0